Building the Band

 Building the Band is an American reality television singing competition that aired on Netflix in July 2025.
 The program format sees 50 artists form six groups through a selection process, which leads to eliminations until one group is selected as the winner and earning a $500,000 prize.

+On June 26, 2026 Netflix cancelled the show after one season.

 Format

 In the first round, all 50 artists sang a solo performance to the rest of the contestants while in pods, unable to see one another.
 Each artist was able to send 10 "likes" to performers who they wanted to see in a band alongside them.
 Artists who received fewer than five likes or had only been liked by performers who had been eliminated or formed a band without them, were eliminated.
 At the end of the round, six bands formed, each containing three to five members, who met for the first time during subsequent performances; these then competed in showcases, with each eliminating a band.